 Consistent and fragrant throw that captured the toasty bonfire that I was after.
 I will purchase if it reappears in the etsy shop.

 Put this in an electric warmer before taking our dog on a walk, and returned home to a scent that had completely changed the tone of our house.
-It was interesting, but started to overwhelm my senses quickly.
+Interesting, but overwhelmed my senses quickly.
 An exhale of intense bitter smoke, as if from a cast-iron stove curled acridly through the room swallowing up the atmosphere.
-An authentic aroma to be sure, but that includes the sooty residue and black ash that lingers in the air when the coals have died down.
-We also got an off-putting note of burnt plastic .
+An authentic aroma to be sure, but that includes the sooty residue and lingering black ash when the coals have died down.
+We also got an off-putting note of burnt plastic.

 Old Colonial Hearth achieved it’s purpose in recreating a fireplace fragrance, however, I think it would only work in a much larger open space.
 In my smallish rooms, it was akin to dwelling in an ashtray.
 Won’t repurchase or use the remaining melts.

 Party Lite– By the Fire –The romantic, smoky scents of smoldering wood, warmed by a sweet touch of honey & sugared maple.